Sorbjar/jukebox-front-web/jukebox-front-web/README.md

 - android
 - paypal
 - prettify
+- QR code
 - user rights
+- upload files
-- QR code
+- temp playlist
 - internationalisation
-- upload files
-- telmp playlist
 ---------

 Template for a simple Vaadin application that only requires a Servlet 3.0 container to run.